"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: Preliminary License Analysis Results

 Second, we evaluate two free-content licenses: CC-BY-NC-SA-4.0 and CC-BY-NC-4.0, both of which prohibit the commercial use of the governed work.
 As shown in the results, the republication of Work E successfully triggers E2 errors because the rights to commercial use are reserved.
 However, we can still circumvent these clauses by generating and then sharing the output, as these licenses lack rules regarding the generated work.

 Third, we evaluate MG Licenses: MG-BY-OS and MG-BY-NC, which contain open sourcing and non-commercial use clauses, respectively.
 In setting (iii), our MG-BY-OS license successfully triggers the W5 warning, indicating that Work E must disclose its source code.
 In setting (iv), the non-commercial use error E5 is reported by the generated Work F. As a model license, we do not enforce licensing on generated content, allowing Work D to be licensed under the Unlicense, albeit with certain restrictions.
-A summary of the rights granted and restrictions imposed by these licenses can be found in their \emph{Model Sheet} provided in Appendix~\ref{apdx:model_sheet}.
+A summary of the rights granted and restrictions imposed by these licenses can be found in their \emph{Model Sheet}, as previously mentioned.

 It is worth mentioning that all results were obtained with \emph{fuzzy form matching} enabled, maximizing the detection of potential risks.
 If these \emph{fuzz rules} were disabled, fewer issues would be reported.
 Furthermore, our MG Analyzer is designed to help developers be aware of potential compliance issues in ML projects.
 Its results should not be considered legal advice or a defense in dispute resolution.
 Please refer to our disclaimers in Appendix~\ref{apdx:disclamers}.
+The most promising application lies in providing license analysis within complex ML workflows.
+An in-the-wild case can be found in Appendix~\ref{apdx:case2}.